 New England's Glorious Gardens

 One of the great traditions that bind New England to Old England is a love of gardening.
-Across the six states the wealth of horticultural delights ranges from public spaces to private places.
+Across New England, the wealth of horticultural delights ranges from public spaces to private places.
 Here is just a taste of the variety on offer.

 "Must sees" include Elizabeth Park in Hartford, the state capital.
 The centerpiece of its 101 acres is America’s oldest municipally-operated rose garden — 2½ acres with 800 varieties and 15,000 plants, including ramblers, climbers and shrubs.
 The Heritage Rose Garden is at its best in early to mid June.
 Then there are gardens with artistic connections.
 In Old Lyme, American Impressionists of a century ago painted in what are now the grounds of the Florence Griswold Museum; stand where they stood, then step inside to see examples of their works.
 In Farmington, the Hill-Stead Museum has French Impressionists inside; the outside looks like an English estate, complete with sunken garden.
 Unique in the USA is the small English garden at the Glebe House Museum in Woodbury.
 Commissioned in 1926, it is the only surviving garden in the USA by English designer Gertrude Jekyll.